Pinturas Superior (Ecuador)

 Pinturas Superior is an Ecuadorian paints brand.
-Apart from paint, the brand also sells latex, aditec, sprays, paint handles and other related products.
+Apart from paint, the brand also sells latex, sprays, paint handles and other related products.

 Like its Puerto Rican namesake, Pinturas Superior of Ecuador also has a main store and showroom, theirs located at Via J Tanca Marengo, Guayaquil, Guayas Province, Ecuador.

 Pinturas Superior was founded during the early 1970s by Vicente Govea Solorzano, an Ecuadorian businessman.